Master of Occupational Health and Safety

 AU$16,320 (2021 annual)

-Occupational Health and Safety (OHS) concerns the application of scientific principles to understand the nature of risks to the safety of people in workplaces.
+Occupational Health and Safety (OHS) concerns the application of scientific principles to understand risks to the safety of people in workplaces and to take action to control these.
 It is a multidisciplinary profession with applications in all industries and commerce.

 Both community expectation and government legislation demand an increasingly higher level of protection for employees and the community from risks that threaten their safety and health.
 As such, there is also an increasing demand in society for professionals with experience and qualifications in OHS.

 RMIT is committed to providing you with an education that strongly links formal learning with professional or vocational practice.

 Many assignments are designed to put theory into workplace practice providing an education that is directly applicable to your role as an OHS professional.